 The lion tamer excites the audience.
 The beautiful woman nearly falling into a net from the high wire, only moments later to hear, “It’s all part of the show,” kept everyone a little on edge.

 “I don’t think I’ve clapped so much, ever!”
 Sandy cheers.
 Jessica nods, grinning at Barry, who seems to be lost in thought.

-The audience looks amongst themselves and watched as the spotlight traveled in circles, until a young man stood.
+The audience looks amongst themselves and watch as the spotlight travels in circles, until a young man is standing.

 The ringmaster announces, “She’s done it again, ladies and gentlemen!”

 The young man, astonished, yells, “How did she know I was here?!”